 Taking any step to kill another person in California can be harshly punished.
 Even if an individual is unsuccessful in their attempt to commit murder, they can face serious criminal charges under California Penal Code Section 664/187: Attempted Murder.

 Use this article to learn more about the legal definition of attempted murder.
-The Simmrin Law Group can also help you go over the:
+Our firm can also help you go over the:

 Defining PC 187: Murder